MehmetAzizYirik/AlgorithmicGroupTheory/README.md

 ## Introduction

-Algorithmic group theory functions shared in this repository, are especially developed for the implementations in mathematical chemistry.The current algorithms are for the molecular structure generation problem.
+Algorithmic group theory functions shared in this repository, are especially developed for the implementations in mathematical chemistry.These algorithms are for the molecular structure generation problem.

 ## Method

 This is an ongoing project for molecular structure generation.
-Already developed functions are regularly shared on this repository.
-The prototype algorithm, the canonicalBlockwiseTest class, is the demo function of the jar file.
+Already tested functions are regularly shared on this repository.
+The prototype algorithm, the MORGEN class, is the main class of the jar file.
 The theoretical basis and the outlines of the functions can be found in [1,2].
-The current version still misses some structures and this is the ongoing work in the project.
+The current version needs some optimization to overcome stackOverFlow issues and this is the ongoing work in this project.

 ## Download jar File

-The main class of the current jar file is canonicalBlockwiseTest class.
-The file can be downloaded from [here](https://github.com/MehmetAzizYirik/AlgorithmicGroupTheory/blob/master/canonicalBlockwiseTest.jar)
+The main class of the current jar file is MORGEN class.
+The file can be downloaded from [here](https://github.com/MehmetAzizYirik/AlgorithmicGroupTheory/blob/master/MORGEN.jar)

 ## Download Source Code